- Produced naturally from olive trees (Olea Europaea).

-1) cholesterol-lowering action
+1) Cholesterol-lowering action

 The olive tree’s polyphenols, particularly oleuropein, act on cholesterol excretion (19).
 They promote the elimination of excess cholesterol via the bile ducts, duodenum and finally faeces.

-2) antioxidant action
+2) Antioxidant action

 The antioxidant potential of oleuropein is exceptional.
 When elderly institutionalised individuals followed a diet enriched with an extract of oleuropein and its derivatives for six weeks, their antioxidant capacity was shown to improve (20).
 It is a natural solution to combatting oxidative stress and inhibiting LDL oxidation (21).

-3) action on sugar absorption
+3) Action on sugar absorption

 By binding to sucrase and maltase, two digestive enzymes, oleuropein limits sugar absorption and thus reduces spikes in blood glucose.
-It also does this by slowing down activity of the sugar transporter, GLUT2.
+It also does this by slowing down the activity of the sugar transporter, GLUT2.

 1) One year’s supplementation with 250mg a day